-This information will help you understand and prepare for your ovarian transposition surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.
+This information will help you prepare for your ovarian transposition surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.

 Ovarian transposition is a surgery that moves your ovaries away from the field of radiation.
 Your ovaries are located in the lower area of your pelvis (see Figure 1).
 Figure 2 shows where your ovaries will be located after your surgery.

-The surgery will reduce the exposure of the ovaries to radiation with the goal to keep the ovaries working properly.
-This increases the chances that a woman can have children after her cancer treatment, will not go into early menopause, or both.
+Moving your ovaries will reduce how much radiation your ovaries will be exposed to, with the goal of keeping your ovaries working properly.
+This increases the chances that you can have children after your cancer treatment, will not go into early menopause, or both.

 If you are interested in having children after your cancer treatment, here are some things you should know.